Yash-1706/sst_announcement/README.md

 4. **Set up the database**

    The database schema is defined in `lib/schema.ts` using Drizzle ORM.
 You'll need to:
-   - Create the database tables manually, or
+   - Create the database tables manually based on the schema
-   - Use Drizzle migrations (if configured)
    - Ensure all required tables exist: `users`, `announcements`, `announcement_engagements`
+   - Add any missing columns if you encounter schema errors (see Database Schema Updates section)

 5. **Start the development server**
    ```bash